shahaf-Segal/phones-frontend/README.md

 # PhoneDB - React Phone managment App
 A simple phone directory application built with React.
-This application allows users to add, edit, and delete contacts.
+This application allows users to add, edit, and delete contacts. this only the client, for server either run it locally or connect to the dedicated server

 ## Table of Contents